vdaas/vald/docs/user/get-started.md

 3. Running example

-    Vald provides clients that support multiple langurages such as Java, Node.js, Python and so on.<br>
+    Vald provides multiple langurages client library such as golang, Java, Node.js, Python and so on.<br>
     In this case, we use [vald-client-go](https://github.com/vdaas/vald-client-go) which is written by golang.

-    We use [`example/client/main.go`](../../example/client/main.go) for running example.
+    We use [`example/client/main.go`](../../example/client/main.go) to run the example.
     This will execute 4 steps.
     1. init
     - Import packages